 - 1 bell pepper, sliced

-- 1 15-ounce can of black beans or pinto beans, drained
+- 1 15-ounce can of black beans or pinto beans, rinsed and drained

 - 1/2 teaspoon cumin

 - Juice of a lime (save the zest for garnish!)